Travel Guide Customize Your Trip

 • Learn about the locals’ distinctive customs, way of life, and customs in Manang.

-• Visit Muktinath Temple, the revered Hindu, and Buddhist sanctuary.
+• Visit Muktinath Temple, the revered Hindu and Buddhist sanctuary.

 • Apple field communities lie downhill from Muktinath, the pilgrimage destination.